sagemath/trac_to_gh/Issue 7025.md

 # Issue 7025: givaro 3.2.13rc2 says GMP is not installed, even though MPIR is.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7025

 Original creator: drkirkby